thrushlang/.github/profile/README.md

 }
 ```

+A greater number of usage examples can be found in the compiler examples folder, which contains general usage information: [Examples](https://github.com/thrushlang/thrushc/blob/master/examples)

 ## Contribute

 We're looking for contributors for our project!
 If you're a Spanish speaker and would like to contribute, contact us through our official social media channels.